Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 Using the definition of the composites $(\varphi^2)^{[0,2]}$ and $(\varphi^2)^{[0,0]}$ we compute the generating correlator

 and

 where

-The three extra terms in the last equation are obtained exchanging points $1$ with $2$ and $3$ with $4$.
+The three extra terms in the last equation are obtained exchanging points $1$ with $2$, $3$ with $4$, as well as both exchanges at once.
 If we take $\mathcal{O}_{\varphi^4}$ as in \eqref{OL4phi4operators}, the corresponding $\widetilde{\mathcal{O}}_{\varphi^4}$ is obtained by taking a linear combination of operators of the form

 with appropriate scaling dimension, computing \eqref{5pointsuperdescphi4comp} for this choice of $\widetilde{\mathcal{O}}_{\varphi^4}$ and imposing that it satisfies \eqref{FtildefromF}, where $F_{\varphi\varphi\varphi\varphi}$ is computed using $\mathcal{O}_{\varphi^4}$ given in \eqref{OL4phi4operators} .